mr21/jtc-canvas/src/cmp/Jtc/README.md

 # Jtc

-`Jtc` is a React component, instantiable by with:
+`Jtc` is a React component, instantiable with:
 * `React.createElement( Jtc )` or
 * `<Jtc/>` in JSX.